FormatArc CSV to JSON conversion resultFormatArc CSV to JSON conversion result

 json.dump(rows, sys.stdout, indent=2, ensure_ascii=False)

-Save this as csv2json.py and use it:
+Save as csv2json.py and run:

 python3 csv2json.py < data.csv > data.json